Codecademy/docs/content/javascript/concepts/arrays/terms/every/every.md

 The `callbackFn` function can contain up to three arguments, which are:

 - `element`: The element being processed in the current iteration.
-- `index`: The position of the current element inside of an array.
+- `index`: The position of the current element inside of the array.
 - `array`: The current array, processed by the `.every()` method.

 ## Examples